Frequently Asked Questions

 From the pooled data of 2 placebo-controlled studies, hypotension was reported in 4.6% patients treated with KERENDIA vs 3.9% patients treated with placebo.

 SBP was measured as part of the laboratory parameter safety evaluation in the pivotal studies.
-For more information, visit the Pharmacodynamics section of this website.
+For more information, visit the Safety Data section of this website.

 KERENDIA has not been studied for and is not indicated for the treatment of hypertension.